RoelKroes/TBTracker-ESP32/README.md

 You can select multiple modes or just a single mode.

 It is designed to send telemetry data in the correct format for https://amateur.sondehub.org.
-As of v0.2.0 it is also capable of receiving LoRa packets and act upon that (experimental).

 The code is written in the Arduino IDE for ESP32 with a GPS module and a LoRa module like the sx1278 or sx1276 or Hope RFM9x.